jeenyuhs/vesseract/README.md

+# Vesseract

-A V wrapper for Tesseract-OCR
+A V wrapper for Tesseract-OCR!

 Only contains string extraction currently.